Doubly-Regressing Approach for Subgroup Fairness: Experiments

 \subsection{Performance comparison}

 \paragraph{Trade-off between accuracy and fairness}

-\ref{fig:main_trade_offs} compares the trade-off between fairness levels (SP and $\textup{MP}^{(1)}$) and accuracies of the five methods - DRAF, three baselines and unfair prediction model.
-Since the fairness level is not controllable for SEQ and unfair prediction model, their results are given as points instead of lines. \ref{fig:append-main_trade_offs} in \ref{sec:appen-realdata} presents similar results for other fairness measures ($\textup{WMP}$ and $\textup{MP}^{(2)}$).
+\cref{fig:main_trade_offs} compares the trade-off between fairness levels (SP and $\textup{MP}^{(1)}$) and accuracies of the five methods - DRAF, three baselines and unfair prediction model.
+Since the fairness level is not controllable for SEQ and unfair prediction model, their results are given as points instead of lines. \cref{fig:append-main_trade_offs} in \cref{sec:appen-realdata} presents similar results for other fairness measures ($\textup{WMP}$ and $\textup{MP}^{(2)}$).
 The main findings can be summarized as follows.

 \begin{itemize}[leftmargin=1.2em, itemsep=1pt, topsep=1pt] \item Datasets with less sparse subgroups (\textsc{Adult, Dutch} and \textsc{CivilComments}): For \textsc{Adult} and \textsc{Dutch}, the three methods REG, GF, and DRAF perform similarly on both first-order marginal and subgroup fairness.
 Note that the slight better performance of REG on \textsc{Adult} is due to a training-test data discrepancy: we observe that the three methods perform nearly the same on the training data.
 Specifically for \textsc{CivilComments}, REG underperforms GF and DRAF for SP, while GF slightly underperforms DRAF at small $\textup{MP}^{(1)}.$ These results recommend using DRAF for achieving both subgroup and first-order marginal fairness, even on datasets with less sparse subgroups.
+Similar results on an additional dataset (\textsc{ACSIncome} \citep{ding2022retiringadultnewdatasets}) are shown in \cref{fig:acsincome} in \cref{sec:appen-realdata}.

 \item Datasets with sparse subgroups (\textsc{Communities}): DRAF outperforms REG on both first-order marginal and subgroup fairness, and GF on first-order marginal fairness.
 These results suggest that reducing only first-order marginal fairness (REG) or only subgroup fairness (GF) would be suboptimal, and so DRAF is particularly effective when subgroups are sparse.
-See \ref{table:appen-subadult} in \ref{sec:appen-realdata} for similar results on a subsampled \textsc{Adult} dataset with sparse subgroups. \end{itemize}
+See \cref{table:appen-subadult} in \cref{sec:appen-realdata} for similar results on a subsampled \textsc{Adult} dataset with sparse subgroups. \end{itemize}

 \paragraph{Correlation between subgroup fairness and first-order marginal fairness}